 - Many travellers experience an upset stomach at some point when travelling not just in Bali but many places.
 This is usually from the changes in their normal routine of activities and diet.

-- Do not drink tap water, drink bottled water only and avoid drinks with ice as there as the water is not safe to drink.
+- Do not drink tap water and drink bottled water only

-- Always clean hands before meals, use a hand sanitiser if the water in the bathrooms doesn’t seem as clean.
+- Always clean hands before meals, use a hand sanitiser if the water in the bathrooms doesn’t seem clean

-- Avoid men who approach you in the streets trying to sell you drugs like marijuana, ecstasy, and cocaine.
-These men usually work with undercover police and once you agree to buy the drugs you’re at risk of being arrested.
+- Avoid people who approach you in the streets trying to sell you drugs like marijuana, ecstasy, and cocaine.
+These men usually work with undercover police and once you agree to buy the drugs you’re at risk of being arrested

 Best season to travel

-- You shouldn’t need more then $50 AUD a day, although it depends on the activities that you’re doing.
+- You shouldn’t need more than $50 AUD a day, although it depends on the activities that you’re doing

-- Alcohol, food, drinks, shopping, cigarettes, massages, beauty services, tattoos and taxis are usually quiet cheap so it’s easy if your on a budget.
+- Alcohol, food, drinks, shopping, cigarettes, massages, beauty services, tattoos and taxis are usually quite cheap so it’s easy if you are on a budget

 Sights & attractions